ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/compliance20/managing-custodian-communications.md

 An organization has a duty to preserve relevant information when it learns about an impending litigation or regulatory investigation.
 To comply with the preservation requirements of an investigation, the organization should immediately inform potential custodians about their duty to preserve relevant information.

-With Advanced eDiscovery (Preview), legal teams can create and customize their legal hold notification workflow.
+With Advanced eDiscovery, legal teams can create and customize their legal hold notification workflow.
 The custodian communications tool lets legal teams to configure the following notices and workflows:

 1. **Issuance notice**: A legal hold notice is issued (or initiated) by a notification from the legal department to custodians who may have relevant information about the case matter.
 This notice instructs the custodians to preserve any information that may be needed for discovery.